fuglaro/remoteVCC/README.md

-# REMOVID
+# RemoteVCC

-Remote desktop solution - building on WebRTC, modern media codecs, hardware encoders, and gstreamer for an open source, fast and secure interface to remote workstations.
+Remote desktop solution (Remote Virtually Controlled Computer) - building on WebRTC, modern media codecs, hardware encoders, and gstreamer for an open source, fast and secure interface to remote workstations.
 A simple reuse of already advancing technologies.
 It is unlikely that this can compete with video-game streaming solutions for quite a while but it should still be considered a goal.

 [![Demo Video](removid_demo_20210107.gif)